ad/telegram-delete-join-messages/README.md

-## bot for deleting join messages in telegram
+## bot for deleting leave/join messages in telegram